mfkl/AspNetCore.Docs/aspnetcore/grpc/netstandard.md

 > [!NOTE]
 > .NET Framework support is in its early stages and requires using pre-release software.
 > * Windows 10 Build 19622 or later is available as a [Windows Insiders](https://insider.windows.com/) build.
-> * Required version of `System.Net.Http.WinHttpHandler` is not yet on NuGet.org.
-The latest pre-release version from the NuGet feed [here](https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet6/nuget/v3/index.json) should be used.
+> * The required version of `System.Net.Http.WinHttpHandler` is not currently available on NuGet.org.
+The latest pre-release version is available on [this NuGet feed](https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet6/nuget/v3/index.json) should be used.

 ## gRPC C# core-library

-An alternative option is to use [gRPC C# core-library](https://grpc.io/docs/languages/csharp/quickstart/) to make gRPC calls.
-It is a third party library that supports .NET Framework and Xamarin. gRPC C-core is not supported by Microsoft.
+An alternative option for .NET Framework and Xamarin is to use [gRPC C# core-library](https://grpc.io/docs/languages/csharp/quickstart/) to make gRPC calls.
+It's a third party library that supports making gRPC calls over HTTP/2 on .NET Framework and Xamarin. gRPC C-core is not supported by Microsoft.

 ## Additional resources